strexx/FBSA/README.md

 The API gives information about the locations of the storages, but it doesn't give information about the amount of bicycles that are stalled.
 For this meteor project prototype I therefore need to fake this information.
 Another limitation is that the API doesn't tell when it gets updated.
 The last time it has been modified is 2 months ago.

 #### Data source advantages
-The Gemeente Amsterdam is a trusted source for data resources.
+The Gemeente Amsterdam is a reliable source for data resources.

 #### Information